 Further along the path, about a kilometer from the trailhead, visitors come across Japan's largest mud volcano, the Odoro Volcano.
 The volcano's blubbering cones stand only one to two meters tall, but the depth of the mud is as much as eight meters.

 About 1.5 kilometers from Goshogake Onsen down the road lies the pretty Onuma Pond.
 A one kilometer long walking path leads around the pond and through the marshland and forest which border the pond.
 For more ambitious hikers there is a seven kilometer long trail that connects Goshogake Onsen with Tamagawa Onsen via Mount Yakeyama.

 Across the street from Onuma Pond stands the Hachimantai Visitor Center with exhibits and information about the area.
 Onuma Pond and Goshogake Onsen are particularly attractive during the fall colors, which are usually at their best in early October.

 From Tazawako Station in the south (closed in winter)

-On weekends and during holidays from mid April to late October, there are two buses per day between Goshogake Onsen and Tazawako Station (110 minutes, 1840 yen).
+On weekends and national holidays from mid April to mid September and daily during the autumn color season from mid September to mid October, there are two buses per day between Goshogake Onsen and Tazawako Station (110 minutes, 1870 yen).
 The buses also stop at Tazawa-kohan bus stop at the eastern shores of Lake Tazawa and Tamagawa Onsen.
 During the winter a part of the road between Lake Tazawa and Goshogake Onsen gets closed to buses and cars.